-One of the first industrial products to be improved by Ecodesign are power transformers.
-Transformers are an integral part of any power grid as they transmit, distribute and allow for the utilisation of electricical energy.
+One of the first industrial groups of products improved by ecodesign were power transformers.
+Transformers are an integral part of any power grid as they transmit, distribute and allow for the utilisation of electrical energy.

-The energy performance of power transformers is currently being improved around the globe.
-In the EU alone, total losses from inefficiencies in 2008 amounted to 93.4 TWh per year, equivalent to almost 12 percent of the continent’s residential electricity consumption.
+The energy performance of power transformers is being improved around the globe.
+In the EU alone, total losses from inefficiencies in 2008 amounted to 93.4 TWh per year, equivalent to almost 12% of the continent’s residential electricity consumption.

 What’s the European Union doing?

 A regulation covering this group was adopted in May 2014.
-The cost-effective improvement potential through more efficient design has been estimated in about 16.2 TWh per year in 2025, which corresponds to 3.7 Mt of CO2 emissions.
+The cost-effective improvement potential through more efficient design was estimated in about 16.2 TWh per year in 2025, which corresponds to 3.7 Mt of CO2 emissions.

-A first stage of Ecodesign requirements entered into force in 2015, with a further tier foreseen for 2021.
+A first stage of ecodesign requirements entered into force in 2015, with a further tier foreseen for 2021.
 The European Commission has completed a partial legislative review resulting in revised – but unambitious – requirements.

 What does the Coolproducts campaign want?